bmth-arg-wiki/bmth-arg-wiki.github.io/pages/walkthrough/walkthrough2.md

 ---
 title: "Walkthrough Part 2"
-description: "The second part of the walkthrough focuses on opening the for-sof in the FOR SOF folder."
+description: "The second part of the walkthrough focuses on opening the files in the FOR SOF folder."
 categories: ["walkthrough"]
 tags: ["walkthrough", "arg", "bring me the horizon", "bmth", "password game", "qr code",
        "dig it", "sof", "for-sof", "serial number", "secrets", "past", "msgforsof", "insights",